redahas/hex-opacity/README.md

 ## API:

-There are only two API methods to add opacity to hex colours using #RRGGBBAA or #AARRGGBB formats.
+There is one simple API method to add opacity to hex colours, with a configurable output for #RRGGBBAA (default) or #AARRGGBB (using `prepend` flag parameter) formats.

-### create (hex, opacity)
+### create (hex: string, opacity: string, prepend: boolean)

 The create function creates a  hex format colour value with opacity.
 The default format is that supported by modern web browers (#RRGGBBAA) however passing in the `prepend` flag will resolve to a different format for use in Anroid environments (#AARRGGBB).